l1mey112/randomx.js/README.md

 **RandomX.js is an implementation of the ubiquitous Monero POW algorithm RandomX in JavaScript.** Theorised by its creator and others to be near impossible to run on JS with only web standards, hashes are computed just fine.
 This is an attempt to build a RandomX implementation that is as fast as possible, compliant with the RandomX specification, simple to read and understand, and matches the reference API as closely as possible.

+This project is a monorepo, containing NPM packages [RandomX.js](https://www.npmjs.com/package/randomx.js) and [RandomWOW.js](https://www.npmjs.com/package/randomwow.js).
+All are hosted here and built in one piece.

 ```ts
 // npm i randomx.js
 import { randomx_create_vm, randomx_init_cache } from 'randomx.js'